 Trauma-informed Teaching Strategies

 A significant number of college-age students have experienced some type of trauma in their lives, ranging from family conflict to abuse, neglect, displacement, and violence.
-The recent rapid transition to temporary online learning represents another trauma.
+The current transition to varied learning formats (including face-to-face, hybrid, and online) represents another trauma.
 Traumatized students, who are grieving the loss of in-person experiences and familiar routines, may find it difficult to balance the psychological impact with their schoolwork.

 In the News: Trauma-informed Teaching Strategies